 A travel ban can result from any number of causes.
 For example, civil courts in Kuwait can (and do) impose travel bans over financial disputes.
 Such disputes might include disputes between business partners, between borrowers and lenders, landlords and tenants, or lessors and lessees.
 If a financial dispute is the basis of the travel ban, it may be possible to get the ban lifted by depositing a sum of money equal to the amount in dispute with the court.

-The Kuwait Prosecutors office may also impose travel bans on individuals while it is conducting criminal investigations in order to prevent them from leaving the country.
+The Kuwait Public Prosecutors Office may also impose travel bans on individuals while it is conducting criminal investigations in order to prevent them from leaving the country.
 The Ministry of the Interior will also impose travel bans on those who violate their visa status by overstaying, or work without authorization.
 These bans will not usually be lifted until the case at issue is concluded.
 People who have travel bans for immigration violations will sometimes also find themselves in deportation proceedings.